 2012 Olympics Games

 The 2012 London Olympics has given us high’s and low’s.
 What we didn’t expect is how flat we would be feeling once they ended.
 Yes, Post Olympic Depression (POD) has hit London and probably the rest of the world too.
 Pele and Brazil gave us a little taste of what to expect in the Olympic Games of 2016; Samba and Sport…what an event that will be!
 But what do we do now?
 The Paralympic Games is here to save the day and the eyes of the world fixed once more on sports massage.

 More muscles needing a massage treatment, more backs needing to be realigned, more athletes pushing themselves to the limit with the hope of reaching their goal.
 Over 4,000 athletes from 148 countries will display strength, fortitude and agility.
 Physically, they are strong but their mental strength is what will give them the edge over their opponents.
 With a diverse range of events, Judo athletics, basketball and football to name a few; if you believe you can do it then you will, an attitude that has rubs off on all spectators.

 Overcoming obstacles is why we all embrace the Olympic Games.
 Winning medals is of course part of the whole experience but what the games truly represent is people fighting the odds to be there.
 People who came from countries that some of us had never heard of, people who came from countries that could not compete before, people who had to earn their place in this world using sheer resilience and the belief that they can achieve anything that they put their minds too.
 The message is simple; training hard, moving beyond boundaries and we are capable of doing amazing things.

-So it’s time, time for them and time for us to present ‘Sports Massage 2012 London’.
+So it’s time, time for them and time for us to present ‘Remedial Massage 2012’.
 Ben Pianese Massaggi team are proud to be a part of this amazing summer of sports massage Olympic Park, London.
 We forget that we are all Olympians too…